hgot07/PasspointProvisioningTools/README.md

 # PasspointProvisioningTools
 Tools and example codes for Passpoint profile provisioning, mainly for OpenRoaming.
+Only EAP-TTLS is supported.
+If you want to use EAP-TLS, you need to write your own code.
+Some OSs may not support EAP-TLS.

 ## Features
 - The tools and codes help operators develop their own Passpoint profile provisioning systems.